Ballarat: Primary sector

 Though historically an important sector, the production of Ballarat's primary sector declined for many decades, recovering only marginally since 2006.
 Where historically the mining industry supported tens of thousands of workers or the majority of the population, today agriculture dominates the sector, though collectively both industries employ less than thousand people or just over 2% of the City of Ballarat's total workforce.

 Ballarat rose to prominence as a goldrush boomtown, though gold no longer plays a pivotal role in the economy of the city.
 Nevertheless, deep underground mining continues to the present date with a single main mine operating.
 There are still thought to be large, undiscovered gold reserves in the Ballarat region, with investigations being made by local and national companies.
-Lihir Gold invested in Ballarat Goldfields in 2006, however it downscaled its operations in 2009 due to the expense of extraction before selling its stake in 2010 to Castlemaine Goldfields.
-Along with gold, lignite (coal), kaolin (clay) and iron ore have also been mined in the Ballarat region and nearby Lal Lal however many of the resource deposits have since been exhausted.
+Lihir Gold invested in Ballarat Goldfields in 2006, but it downscaled its operations in 2009 due to the expense of extraction before selling its stake in 2010 to Castlemaine Goldfields.
+Along with gold, lignite (coal), kaolin (clay) and iron ore have also been mined in the Ballarat region and nearby Lal Lal, but many of the resource deposits have since been exhausted.
 An active quarrying industry with large enterprises including Boral Limited extracts and manufactures building materials from the Ballarat region, including clays, aggregates, cements, asphalts.

 Approximately half (38000 ha) of the municipality's area is rural with optimal conditions for agriculture including rich volcanic soils and climate.
 This area is used primarily for agriculture and animal husbandry and generates more than $37 million in commodities.
 The region supports an active potato growing industry that has supplied local food manufacturers including McCain, though more recently has been threatened by cheaper imports.
 Other large crops include grains, vegetables, grapes and berries.
 Cattle and poultry stocks, including sheep, cows and pigs, support an active local meat and dairy industry.
 The Ballarat Livestock Selling Centre is the largest cattle exchange in regional Victoria.
 The Ballarat Agricultural and Pastoral Society formed in 1856 and has run the Ballarat Show annually since 1859.

 A$7.5 million forestry industry is active in nearby state forests as well as on a small scale in the urban area along the Canadian Valley around the suburbs of Mt Clear and Mt Helen areas with pine plantations and sawmill operations.